Enriched structure-semantics adjunctions and monad-theory equivalences for subcategories of arities

 By transposition, morphisms $P : (\A, G) \to \left(\scrT\Alg^!, U^\scrT\right)$ in $\V'\CAT/\C$ therefore correspond to $\V'$-functors $P_2 : \scrT \to [\A, \V]$ for which $P_2 \circ \tau = \C(j-, G?) : \J^\op \to [\A, \V]$. } \end{para}

 \begin{para} { A \emph{discrete isofibration} is a functor $G : \X \to \Y$ with the property that for any isomorphism $f : Y \xrightarrow{\sim} GX$ in $\Y$, there is a unique isomorphism $f' : X' \xrightarrow{\sim} X$ in $\X$ with $G(f') = f$.
 A faithful functor is a discrete isofibration iff it is \emph{uniquely transportable} in the sense of \cite[Definition 5.28]{AHS}.
 For example, every strictly monadic functor is a discrete isofibration (see e.g.~\cite[Proposition 20.12]{AHS}).
 We shall say that an enriched functor (i.e.~a $\V$- or $\V'$-functor) is a discrete isofibration if its underlying ordinary functor is a discrete isofibration.
 Given an identity-on-objects $\V$-functor $\tau : \A \to \B$ and a $\V'$-category $\C$, it is well known (and not difficult to prove) that the $\V'$-functor $[\tau, 1] : [\B, \C] \to [\A, \C]$ given by precomposition with $\tau$ is a discrete isofibration.
 In particular, if $\scrT$ is a $\J$-pretheory, then $\left[\tau, 1\right] : [\scrT, \V] \to \left[\J^\op, \V\right]$ is a discrete isofibration.
 Discrete isofibrations are also stable under pullback (see, e.g.,~the proof of \cite[Lemma 14]{BourkeGarner}), so that $U^\scrT : \scrT\Alg^! \to \C$ is a discrete isofibration for each $\J$-pretheory $\scrT$.
-We also have the following result, which we shall make use of in proving Theorem \ref{J_alg_char_thm}: } \end{para}